Daanivd/Daanivd.github.io/data-dashboard-msp2/README.md

 ### Deployment through Cloud9
 1. Create a blank workspace in your Cloud9 dashboard.
-2. Get all data from github using 'https://github.com/Daanivd/data-dashboard-msp2' command in the C9 CLI
+2. Get all files from github using 'git clone https://github.com/Daanivd/data-dashboard-msp2' command in the C9 CLI
 3. Open up data-dashboard/index.html and click 'Run'.
 Click on the link for the running app, click 'open app' to view the website.

 ### Deployment through GitHub
 Open <https://daanivd.github.io/data-dashboard-msp2> in your browser of preference.

 ## Contributing
+Data from The [Atlas of Living Australia](https://www.ala.org.au/) was used.

 ## Credits